-This five part podcast series reflects on The Netherlands’ use of remote warfare.
+This five part podcast series, created by Jet Groenendijk and Isa Zoetbrood, reflects on The Netherlands’ use of remote warfare.
 It questions the social and political consequences of this way of war and whether this strategy will make Western states more or less war-prone in the future.
 It features interviews with the Intimacies of Remote Warfare project leader Lauren Gould and affiliate researcher Marrit Woudwijk.

 Crowded Skies: Drones in Nagorno-Karabakh

 Whilst a deluge of video clips showing drone-captured footage of air and missile strikes on seemingly defenceless ground vehicles led some to proclaim the ‘death of the tank’, this may have been an overestimation of the real impact drones had in the conflict.

 What does it mean for warfare to be ‘remote’?
 How can the turn to remote warfare among Western countries be explained?
 And what effect does this distance have on transparency and accountability?
 On the 1st of December, The Intimacies of Remote Warfare project leader Prof. Dr. Jolle Demmers will be tackling the big questions surrounding

 Remote Warfare: Remote Justice?